Mad Hatter (DC Comics): "One Year Later"/Secret Six

 During One Year Later, Tetch is revealed to have been involved in the plot by the Great White Shark to frame Harvey Dent for murdering various Gotham criminals in the Detective Comics storyline Face The Face.
 The capacity in which he is involved is left vague, however.
 Tetch's base of operations in Gotham City is destroyed following a search for an atomic weapon, by the former Robin, Tim Drake, and the current Captain Boomerang, Owen Mercer.
 A recording of Tetch appears on a monitor screen and tells them that the roof will be the final hat they will ever wear as it falls down on them.
 Robin and Boomerang narrowly escape the building.
 He is later approached by Catman, and he joins the members of the Secret Six to oppose the Secret Society of Super Villains; they have recruited him in hopes of a defense against Doctor Psycho's mind control abilities.
 When Rag Doll attacks the Secret Six under Psycho's control, Tetch puts on what he calls his "thinking cap" and goes into a seizure.
-After the Six crash-land, they are attacked by the Doom Patrol, who come close to apprehending the Six until Mad Hatter steps in and uses his mind control abilities to subdue the Doom Patrol singlehandedly, going so far as to almost make Elasti-Girl eat Beast Boy before Scandal stops him.
+After the Six crash-land, they are attacked by the Doom Patrol, who come close to apprehending the Six until Mad Hatter steps in and uses his mind control abilities to subdue the Doom Patrol singlehandedly, going so far as to almost make Elasti-Girl eat Beast Boy before Scandal Savage stops him.